He is a natural born hunter!

 That said…

 We’ll leave it up to you to decide which theory you believe is more credible.
-What we do know however is that the Salukis dog breed was first brought to the “West” in the late 19th century.
+However, we know that the Salukis dog breed was first brought to the “West” in the late 19th century.
+During this time, they were part of dog shows held across England.
+They were brought to the United States even earlier than that but became well-known only in the 1920s.

 The American Kennel Club (AKC) recognized this breed in 1927.
 The Saluki Club of America was formed shortly after.
 This dog remains a popular breed in the United States.